MCP Code Mode vs Subagent Pattern for Observability

 | Cost | Main model writes code + reads filtered result | Haiku runs queries (cheap), main model only sees summary |

-| Token budget for main model | ~1,200 tokens (tool descriptions) + filtered results | ~0 tokens for queries, just the summary string |
+| Token budget | ~1,200 tokens (tool descriptions) + filtered results | ~0 tokens for queries, just the summary string |

 | Query flexibility | Full Python — asyncio.gather, conditionals, transforms | Full bash — pipes, jq, conditionals |

-| Error handling | Python tracebacks from exec() | Haiku can retry/adapt, or report the error in summary |
+| Error handling | Python tracebacks from exec() | Haiku can retry/adapt, or report error in summary |

-Where code mode wins
+Code mode wins

 When to use which

-They're complementary, not competing — different runtimes, same backends.
+Complementary, not competing — different runtimes, same backends.

 References